vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 I have been looking for a way to archive that data.
 As it is exposed by REST API, I was first planning to write some scheduled Azure Function to pump the data out and persist it in Azure Data Lake storage in the form of [Parquet files](https://en.wikipedia.org/wiki/Apache_Parquet).
 [Kusto](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto) / ADX could then have ingested those parquet files as [external tables](https://docs.microsoft.com/en-us/azure/kusto/query/schema-entities/externaltables).
 That approach would have worked but was laborious.

 I since found a much simpler way.
-[ADX integrates with Azure Monitor](https://docs.microsoft.com/en-us/azure/data-explorer/query-monitor-data).
+[ADX integrates with Azure Monitor](https://docs.microsoft.com/en-us/azure/data-explorer/query-monitor-data) via what is called *ADX proxy*.
 It makes it easy to load data from Azure Monitor into an ADX cluster.
 When the cluster is turned off, we only pay for the data stored in Standard Azure Storage.
 I could export it to blobs one day if I need to analyse the data outside of Kusto.

 Archiving the data periodically (more often than every 93 days), I'll be able to get a hold of all the telemetry data since I move the blog to GitHub pages.